euc-oss/euc-samples/Access-Samples/webapp-spring-boot-saml2/README.md

 ### Configure the Demo Application

-If you want to configure the application to log in users from your own VMware Identity Manager organization, you need to add and configure that SAML2 application in your Identity Manager catalog.
+If you want to configure the application to log in users from your own Workspace ONE Access organization, you need to add and configure that SAML2 application in your Identity Manager catalog.

 1. Edit the local `./src/main/resources/application.properties`